 The General Alumni Association of The University of North Carolina at Charlotte is the recognized official alumni association.
 This policy details procedures and regulations applicable to The Alumni Association.

 Federal law and regulations require that "education records," including almost all University records which relate directly to a student, must be held in confidence.
-The student, however, has a legal right of access to his/her own education records.
+The student, however, has a legal right of access to their own education records.
 Faculty members and administrators who have a legitimate educational interest may have access to a student's confidential records without the student's permission, but in most other cases the written consent of the student is required before access may legally be permitted.
 Students have certain rights to correct or delete inaccurate or misleading information in their education records.

-This policy describes guidelines to be followed to provide an orderly, effective and caring response in the event of the death of a student.
+This Policy describes guidelines to be followed to provide an orderly, effective and caring response in the event of the death of a student.

 The academic integrity standards for students at UNC Charlotte are the subject of this policy.
 Descriptions of each form of academic integrity violation are provided as well as the penalties, procedures for handling cases, penalties which may be imposed, and appeal procedures.
 Students and faculty members are expected to be familiar with the provisions of this Code.
-Click here for .pdf version

 This Policy was developed in response to a recently-enacted North Carolina law, codified at NC General Statute 116-11(3a), which requires UNC Charlotte to (1) authorize a minimum of two excused absences each academic year for religious observances required by the faith of a student; and (2) provide students the opportunity to make up any tests or other work missed due to an excused absence for a religious observance.
 In order to facilitate compliance with this new law while mitigating the burden on faculty, the Policy establishes a procedure for students to request accommodations for religious observances through the submission of a request form prior to the census date of each semester.

-Consistent with the requirements of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, the University shall operate its programs, activities, and services to ensure that no qualified individual with a disability shall be excluded from participation in, be denied benefits of, or be subjected to discrimination solely by reason of his/her disability.
-This policy also sets forth procedures for complaints of discrimination based on disability.
+Consistent with the requirements of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, the University shall operate its programs, activities, and services to ensure that no qualified individual with a disability shall be excluded from participation in, be denied benefits of, or be subjected to discrimination solely by reason of his/her disability.
+This regulation also sets forth procedures for complaints of discrimination based on disability.